 Validate them while resisting the urge to abort the mission.
 Allow your partner and you to go through the motions of shock, sadness, anger, and acceptance.

 When it is over, appreciate the time you spent with them and affirm them.

 It is normal to feel the urge to go back.
 Don’t.
 Allow yourself to grieve.
 After all, you have lost a part of yourself as well.
-Shed a few tears – drink if you need to – but after all is said and done, rise, stand up and move forward.
+Shed a few tears – drink if you need to – but after all is done, rise, stand up, and move forward.

 Better days are yet to come!

 How to get over your long-distance relationship breakup?